christianrauch/msp/README.md

 This library implements the MultiWii Serial Protocoll ([MSP](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol)) for communicating with a MultiWii flight controller (FC) over a serial device.
 It currently implements the sending and reading from a serial device and defines some of the messages and encoding/decoding functions for raw data.

+The communication has been tested with MultiWii 2.4 on an Arduino Nano 3.0 where it can achieve a update rate of approximately 300Hz (for a FC cycle time of 2.8ms / 357Hz).

 ## Installation and Test
 - install boost: `sudo apt install libboost-system-dev`
 - check out the source code and use cmake to compile: `mkdir build && cd build && cmake ..`